kgreen14/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 ```

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.
+1. Disadvantate: Nothing is stored about the locations so the app doesn't know the distance between stops.
+2. You can easily add more stops on the exampleLine's list of stops and they have details about them because they are objects.

 > Answer here